aflin/rampart/docs/source/sql1.rst

 ~~~~~~

 The exec function executes a sql statement on the database opened with
 :ref:`init() <initconst>`.
-It takes a string containing a sql statement and an optional
+It takes a string containing a sql statement and
+an optional array of sql parameters, an object of options and/or a callback
-array, object and/or function.
+function.
 The parameters may be specified in any order.

 .. code-block:: javascript

-    var res = sql.exec(statement [, sql_parameters, options, callback])
+    var res = sql.exec(statement [, sql_parameters] [, options] [, callback])

 +--------------+------------+---------------------------------------------------+
 |Argument      |Type        |Description                                        |